-Note: If you are an overseas visitor, for more information and instructions on how to complete the Private health insurance and this section, see Overseas visitors.
+Note: If you are an overseas visitor, information and instructions on how to complete the Private health insurance and this section can be found at Overseas visitors.

-If your private patient hospital covers for you or your dependents was only for part of the 2020-21 income year, you will need the number of days covered to complete this section.
+If your private patient hospital covers for you or your dependents was only for part of the 2021-22 income year, you will need the number of days covered to complete this section.
 Find this on your private health insurance statement.